ATD 1-LAW

 Contract of guarantee is covered under the law of contract Cap 23, laws of Kenya, whereas, contract of indemnity is covered under the law of contract Cap 44, laws of Kenya.

-TRUE OR FALSE: An insurance contract is an example of a guarantee
+TRUE or FALSE: An insurance contract is an example of a guarantee

 True